Post-operative rehab

 How long is recovery?

-Recovery is dependent on the type of surgery, and level and type of sport you wish to return to.
-Generally most clients return to some participation in sport 4-6 months following a hip arthroscopy.
-Following a hip replacement most clients can return to sport, albeit mostly at a lower level, between 6-12 months following surgery.
+Recovery is dependent on the type of surgery and the level and type of sport you wish to return to.
+Generally, most clients return to some participation in sport 4 to 6 months following a hip arthroscopy.
+Following a hip replacement, most clients can return to sport, albeit mostly at a lower level, between 6 and 12 months following surgery.

 What does post-surgical rehabilitation involve?

-For more information book an appointment with one of our experienced Physiotherapists.
+For more information, make an appointment with one of our experienced physiotherapists.

 The shoulder is one of the largest and most complex joints in the body.
-The glenohumeral joint (shoulder joint) is inherently unstable, comprising of a shallow ball and socket joint.
+The glenohumeral joint (shoulder joint) is inherently unstable, comprising a shallow ball and socket joint.
 It is often described as the equivalent of a golf ball (humerus/arm bone) on a tee (glenoid/socket).
-Therefore effective shoulder function and stability relies on the ligaments, cartilage, rotator cuff and scapular muscles.
+Therefore, effective shoulder function and stability rely on the ligaments, cartilage, rotator cuff and scapular muscles.

 Your shoulder is the most flexible joint in your body.
-It allows you to place and rotate your arm in many.
+It allows you to place and rotate your arm in many different positions.
 This flexibility also makes your shoulder susceptible to instability and injury.

-Occasionally surgery may be recommended for a complicated rotator cuff tear or cartilage (labrum) tear.
-Although there seems to be a shift towards conservative management even for full rotator cuff tears.
+Occasionally, surgery may be recommended for a complicated rotator cuff tear or cartilage (labral) tear.
+Even for full rotator cuff repair, conservative care is gaining popularity.

-Even though you may still be in a sling, it is important to start Physiotherapy as early as possible.
-Muscle weakness and stiffness of the shoulder joint result too often due to delayed initiation of a program.
-Early motion after surgery can also help prevent contractures and the dreaded frozen shoulder.
-As a result, it is essential to incorporate a strengthening and stretching exercise routine as soon as possible after surgery under the guidance of a Physiotherapist.
+Even though you may still be in a sling, it is important to start post-op physio as early as possible.
+Muscle weakness and stiffness of the shoulder joint often result from delayed initiation of a program.
+Early motion after surgery can also help prevent contractures and the dreaded condition known as frozen shoulder.
+Stretching and strengthening are key parts of early rehabilitation after surgery under the guidance of a physiotherapist.

 How long is recovery?

-Recovery is dependent on the type of surgery, and level and type of sport you wish to return to.
-Generally most clients can return to some form of sport between 6-9 months.
+Recovery is dependent on the type of surgery and the level and type of sport you wish to return to.
+Generally, most clients can return to some form of sport between 6 and 9 months after the operation.

 What does post-surgical rehabilitation involve?

-A thorough post-operative shoulder exercise program is essential for adequate recovery after shoulder surgery.
-Making this a priority will maximize your recovery.
-Rehabilitation will initially focus on restoring full shoulder motion, then addressing strength, power and endurance of the muscles around the shoulder/scapula.
-You will be given an exercise program to complete at home, or at the gym, that will address these factors, and progress you through to sport-specific exercises based on your goals.
+A thorough post-op rehab plan is critical to a successful rotator cuff repair or other shoulder operation.
+Making this a priority will maximise your recovery.
+Rehabilitation will initially focus on restoring full shoulder motion and then regaining strength, power and endurance of the muscles around the shoulder/scapula.
+You will be given an exercise program to complete at home or at the gym, which will address these factors and progress you through to sport-specific exercises based on your goals.

-For more information book an appointment with one of our experienced Physiotherapists.
+For more information, make an appointment with one of our experienced physiotherapists.

-Our physiotherapists are able to devise a program which will help you regain strength and condition and get you back to being as good, if not better than you were before your injury.
-All gym programs are individualised and designed to provide a base for return to your full activities.
+Our physiotherapists are able to devise a post-op rehab program that will help you regain strength and confidence and get you back to better than before.

 Book an appointment